 What is Simple Syrup?

-Simple syrup is made by combining equal parts of sugar and water until the sugar dissolves.
-The result is a viscous liquid that can easily be added to anything from cocktails and mocktails to whipped cream and cakes.
+Homemade simple syrup is made by combining one part sugar and one part water in a small saucepan at medium-high heat until the sugar dissolves.
+At room temperature, the result is a viscous liquid that can easily be added to anything from cocktails and mocktails, to iced coffee, to whipped cream and cakes.

 While plain simple syrup has just 2 ingredients, there are countless ways to add your own spin.
 Add in anything from tea bags to kitchen scraps to make your own infusion, taking something “simple” and kicking it up a notch!

-Making simple syrup is, for lack of a better word, quite simple!
+Making a basic simple syrup recipe is, for lack of a better word, quite simple.
 At its core, this ubiquitous syrup is just equal parts sugar and water.
 Here’s what you’ll need:

-- Sweetener of Choice - typically speaking, simple syrup is made with plain granulated sugar.
+- Sweetener of Choice - typically speaking, simple syrup is made with plain granulated sugar or white sugar.
 That said, there are SO MANY MORE OPTIONS to choose from!
-Honey, light or dark brown sugar, molasses, maple syrup, maple sugar, coconut sugar, and agave can all be used to make different simple syrups.
+Honey for honey syrup, light or dark brown sugar, demerara sugar, molasses, maple syrup, maple sugar, raw sugar, coconut sugar, and agave can all be used to make different simple syrups.
+Choose the kind of sugar you’d like to use and you’re off!

 - Water - Since water is a primary ingredient, I suggest using filtered to yield the best, cleanest taste.

-- Infusion - Aside from sugar and water, you can add all kinds of flavors to your simple syrups.
-Read more about ways to infuse your simple syrups below.
+- Infusion - Aside from sugar and water, you can add all kinds of added ingredients and flavors to your simple syrups.
+Read more about ways to infuse your simple syrups with countless ingredients below.

-If you thought the ingredients for making simple syrup were easy to procure, I have a feeling you’re also going to love the very short list of equipment you’ll need.
+If you thought the ingredients for making a traditional simple syrup recipe were easy to procure, I have a feeling you’re also going to love the very short list of equipment you’ll need.
 Here’s what I recommend you grab:

-- Saucepan - Every kitchen needs a saucepan!
+- Saucepan or Small Pot - Every kitchen needs a saucepan.
 I suggest grabbing one with a heavy bottom for more even heat distribution and to prevent warping over time.

-- Whisk or Spatula - Sure, you could use a regular spoon or fork to stir together your water and sugar, but a whisk or spatula will make the job faster and more pleasant.
+- Whisk - Sure, you could use a regular spoon or fork to stir together your water and sugar, but a whisk will make the job faster and more pleasant.

 - Cheesecloth - Depending on what you are infusing your simple syrup with, you may want to grab some cheesecloth to keep it under wraps.
 If you get good quality cheesecloth, it can be used repeatedly before being composted.